edhowland/viper/README.md

 ## Features:

--Snippets - Ability to record and playback short snippets of commonly used texts.
+- Snippets - Ability to record and playback short snippets of commonly used texts.
--Copy and Paste: Limited Shift+right, left arrows to select text and Ctrl-C, X and V to Coy, Cut and Paste.
+- Copy and Paste: Limited Shift+right, left arrows to select text and Ctrl-C, X and V to Coy, Cut and Paste.
--Search and Reverse Search.
+- Search and Reverse Search.
 (Ctrl-F. Ctrl-R).
 Ctrl-G to continue searching in the last direction.
--Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.
+- Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.
 - Little Linter :(Use Rubocop! rather than rely on this.)